arvicco/rippler/README.md

     $ rippler account_tx account:evoorhees ledger_min:0 ledger_max:400000

+    $ rippler subscribe streams:[ledger]

 Ripple server replies are returned as JSON and printed to stdout.
-If you want to do some post-processing of the results, get source from Github and modify bin/rippler script.
+If you want to do some post-processing of the results, get the source from Github and modify bin/rippler script.

+## Usage: additional commands

-Rippler also provides additional commands print out human-readable output:
+Rippler also provides additional commands that print out human-readable output:

     $ rippler history account:molecular